carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 ## Your first script

-We are now going to look at a simple Nextflow script that counts the number of lines in a file.
+We are now going to look at a sample Nextflow script that counts the number of lines in a file.

 Open the file `wc.nf` in the script directory with your favourite text editor.